Chieftain's Salute: Background and history

 At Scottish Highland gatherings, a "Salute" is played to honour a person, here the "Chieftain" (the Head of a Clan).
 Waterhouse composed the first version of Chieftain's Salute in 1994 for bagpipe and string quartet, for a fund-raising event.
 He wrote a version for bagpipe and string orchestra, Op.
 34a, in 2001.
 It was premiered and first recorded with soloist Graham Waller.
 In 2015 Waterhouse wrote a version for bagpipe and symphony orchestra.
 It was first performed on 8 November 2015 at the Capitol Theater in Offenbach am Main, again with Graham Waller as the soloist and the Neue Philharmonie Frankfurt conducted by Steven Lloyd González.

 Waterhouse derived from the first work in 1994 also Jacobean Salute, a version without bagpipe, but scored for wind quintet (flute, oboe, clarinet, horn, bassoon), and string quintet (two violins, viola, cello and double bass), with the winds mainly playing the role of the bagpipe.
 Glissandi of the strings imitate the blowing of the pipes (Durchpusten der Pfeifen).
 It was premiered in 1995 and published in 2003 by Lienau in Frankfurt.

 Music

 The opening theme is based on "Lady Doyle's Salute", a lament from the 17th century.
 The strings play alone for a while, the bagpipe enters, also first playing first, then both interact, with the strings at times imitating the drones of the bagpipe.
-Later passages are reminiscent of the old Scottish dances jig and reel.
+Later passages are reminiscent of the old Scottish dances jig and reel, in variations with "increasing complex figurations".